-In the war, there are still nations that are trying to decide alligences.
-In order to convince the king of toydaria that the sepratists have enough manpower to defeat the republic, Asajj Ventress proposes a challenge: her finest legion of battle droids against Master Yoda and three clone troopers, and if Yoda can reach them by evening, toydaria can join the republic.
-Guess who wins
+In the war, there are still nations that are trying to decide where to place their allegiances, including the system of Toydaria, which would be a strategic location for a base for either side.
+In order to convince the king of Toydaria that the Separatists have enough manpower to defeat the Republic, Asajj Ventress proposes a challenge: her finest legion of Separatist droids against Master Yoda and three Clone Troopers, and if Yoda can reach the king by evening, Toydaria can join the Republic.
+Guess who wins.

-- Ass in Ambassador: Ventress, 'tho just after King Katuunko told her and Dooku, that he will join the Republic.
+- "Ass" in Ambassador: Ventress becomes this after King Katuunko tells her that he will join the Republic.

-- Call Back: Ventress escapes in the same manner as Dooku from Episode II, by forcing Yoda to save his companions while she flees to her ship.
+- Call-Back: Ventress escapes in the same manner that Count Dooku did back in Attack of the Clones via forcing Yoda to save his companions while she flees to her ship.

-- Curb-Stomp Battle: Asajj Ventress challenges Yoda.
-Yoda disarms her effortlessly with the Force.
+- Asajj Ventress challenges Yoda and he disarms her effortlessly with the Force.

-- Yoda takes on a battalion of droids with tanks and cuts them all down.
+- Yoda takes on a battalion of Separatist droids with tanks and cuts them all down.

 - Dual Wielding: Ventress.
-Doesn't help much against a little, green Jedi Master, of course.
+It doesn't help much against a little, green Jedi Master, of course.

 - Faceless Goons: Explored when Yoda asks his troops to take off their helmets.
-He proceeds to remark on the unique character traits of each of the clones.
+He proceeds to remark on the unique character traits of each of the Clone Troopers.

-- Hair-Trigger Avalanche: The clones shoot a rocket at the mountain above the battleground to help Yoda defeat the droidekas.
-Subverted in that, it's a rock avalanche.
+- Hair-Trigger Avalanche: The Clone Troopers shoot a rocket at the cliff face above the battleground to help Yoda defeat the droidekas.
+Subverted in that it's a rock avalanche.

-- I Owe You My Life: King Katuunko said there was no need for negotiating about the Republic base, because he happily allows it, after Yoda saved his life.
+- I Owe You My Life: King Katuunko happily allows the Republic to establish a base in his system without negotiations after Yoda saves his life.